GIScience/gis-training-resource-center/content/GIS_AA/en_qgis_risk_assessment_plugin.md

 How to open the plugin interface:

-- To use the Risk Assessment plugin open the Processing Toolbox.
+- To use the Risk Assessment plugin open the `Processing Toolbox`.
 - The Toolbox shows a list of all available algorithms.
-- At the bottom it should list HeiGIT Risk Assessment. you can also search for “Risk Assessment” using the Search function of the Processing Toolbox
+- At the bottom it should list `HeiGIT Risk Assessment`. you can also search for “Risk Assessment” using the Search function of the Processing Toolbox
 - To execute the plugin, just double-click on its name.
 - A dialog called Calculate Risk Assessment should appear.